apache/accumulo-website/_docs-2-0/getting-started/clients.md

 The `accumulo-core` artifact includes implementation code that falls outside the Public API and should be avoided.

-## Connecting
+## Creating an Accumulo Client

-Before writing Accumulo client code, you will need the following information.
+Before creating an Accumulo client, you will need the following information:

  * Accumulo instance name
  * Zookeeper connection string
  * Accumulo username & password

-The [Connector] object is the main entry point for Accumulo clients.
+The [AccumuloClient] object is the main entry point for Accumulo clients.
 It can be created using one of the following methods:

 1. Using the `accumulo-client.properties` file (a template can be found in the `conf/` directory of the tarball distribution):
     ```java
-    Connector conn = Connector.builder()
+    AccumuloClient client = Accumulo.newClient()
                         .usingProperties("/path/to/accumulo-client.properties").build();
     ```
-1. Using the builder methods of [Connector]:
+1. Using the builder methods of [AccumuloClient]:
     ```java
-    Connector conn = Connector.builder().forInstance("myinstance", "zookeeper1,zookeper2")
+    AccumuloClient client = Accumulo.newClient()
+                        .forInstance("myinstance", "zookeeper1,zookeeper2")
                         .usingPassword("myuser", "mypassword").build();
     ```
 1. Using a Java Properties object.